Article

 How AI can help address the causes of physician burnout

-The PSS found that when it comes to AI, 60% of physicians are concerned about the loss of human touch in healthcare.5 Instead of taking away from patient encounters, we need AI to take on administrative work and increase efficiencies so physicians can have more facetime with patients.
+The PSS found that when it comes to AI, 60% of physicians are concerned about the loss of human touch in healthcare.5 Instead of taking away from patient encounters, we need AI healthcare technology to take on administrative work and increase efficiencies so physicians can have more facetime with patients.

 As AI models become more and more refined, their ability to take over administrative processes will make everything from coding to payment processing faster and easier.
 These advancements will be especially transformational for smaller practices, where resources are constrained and every minute and every dollar counts.
 This is already happening across the athenahealth platform, easing burdens on both physicians and administrative staff.